precice/fluent-adapter/README.md

 ## 1. How to build the Fluent-preCICE adapter:
   * Put the library of preCICE (libprecice.so) into the lnamd64 folder.
-  * Adapt lnamd64/2ddp_host/user.udf line 1 "CSOURCES=...": There are several main udf files
+  * Adapt lnamd64/2ddp_host/user.udf line 1 "CSOURCES=...": There are several main udf files The variable SOURCES needs one main udf file and the correspoding .c files.
       - fsi_udf.c: For FSI simulations.
 Needs fsi.c.
       - wave_profile_udf.c: For wave simulations with inflow profile.
 Needs wave_profile.c.